dstrunk/agnostic-test/README.md

 Run tests in VSCode across different languages with Zero Configuration®.

-Agnostic Test is a spiritual brother to [test.vim][vim-test].
+Agnostic Test is a spiritual sibling to [test.vim][vim-test].
 When I moved to VS Code, I missed my zero-configuration test runner that allowed for swapping languages while maintaining the same key mappings for running tests.

 [VS Test][vs-test] is most similar to what I was looking for, but the project looked abandoned (and unpublished on the extensions directory), so Agnostic Test was born.